 **Please note that stones of significant value may not be available for viewing due to restrictions from suppliers.
 I will do my best to show photos and videos to capture their integrity and beauty.
 Not every stone can be taken out on loan from a supplier.
 Please only request stone viewings if you are serious about making a purchase.

 Step Four – Finalize Design: Finalizing your gemstone choice is the most important part of a gem-focused design.
 Saying yes to a gem or a diamond is a big choice and exciting.
 I usually recommend people go with their instincts.
 The stone will then help guide and inspire the final details and measurements, giving me a foundation from which to work and finalize the production plan.
-Once you have selected a gemstone, the estimated total cost for the project can be determined and a 50% deposit of the project must be paid in order to start work on the final piece.
-Any gemstones included in the custom piece valued at above $3000 must be paid in full.
+Once you have selected a gemstone, a) a payment of 50%** of the cost of is requested to move forward OR b) a payment in full for the gemstone if it is valued above $3000 is requested.
 Because of the unique nature of custom design, unfortunately, I do not offer refunds for amounts paid toward custom work or exchanges or return on custom jewellery.
 In the event that a customer decides not to continue to completion with a custom order once a deposit has been made, there will be no refund for work completed up to the point of cancellation.

 If at any point you are curious as to what stage your ring is at in production, do not hesitate to ask.
 Any changes made at this time will be subject to fees to cover re-modelling, re-casting, or changing gemstones, and delay completion of your piece.
 Timing of completion will depend on complexity of the job and the volume of orders that may have been started prior to yours.
 Once your piece is complete, it is appraised by a specialist, and you are then able to pick up your finished piece, which comes with a jewellery box and appraisal certificate.
 You may also choose to have your item shipped at an additional cost.
 All pieces must be paid in full prior to or at the time of delivery or shipment.